widgetfactory/wf_responsive_widgets/README.md

 <video src="my_movie.mp4" type="video/mp4" class="wf-responsive"></video>
 ```

 This class uses a few css rules to make the element responsive, ie: it resizes in proportion to the original dimensions when the page resizes or the page orientation changes.
-For iframes, a little bit of extra javascript is required to adjust the iframes height as the page resizes.
+For iframes, a little bit of extra html and javascript is required to adjust the iframes height as the page resizes.

 ## How to use it
 Once installed, remember to enable the plugin.
 Once enabled, all iframe, object, embed, video and audio tags will have a wf-responsive class added when the page loads.